Almost Envy-Free Allocations with Connected Bundles: EF1 existence for two agents

-In case (b), for each $i=1,2,3$, let $B_i$ be the block sharing the cut vertex $s_i$ with $B$.
-Note that each pair of the blocks $B_1,B_2,B_3$ does not share any cut vertex because $B(G)$ forms a tree.
-Choose a vertex $v_i$ from $B_i \setminus \{s_i\}$ for each $i=1,2,3$.
-Again, one can choose $v_i \neq s_i$ due to the maximality of $B_i$.
-The two agents have utility $1$ for $s_1$, $s_2$, $s_3$, $v_1$, $v_2$, and $v_3$, and $0$ for the remaining vertices.
+Suppose $G$ contains a type II trident consisting of subgraphs $C, P_1, P_2, P_3$ with contact vertices $s_1, s_2, s_3$.
+Then for $i=1,2,3$ choose a vertex $v_i \neq s_i$ from $P_i$.
+The two agents have utility $1$ for each of $s_1$, $s_2$, $s_3$, $v_1$, $v_2$, and $v_3$, and $0$ for the remaining vertices.
 Now take any connected allocation $(I_1, I_2)$.
-One of the bundles, say $I_1$, contains at least two cut vertices $s_i$ and the other contains at most one cut vertex $s_i$.
+One of the bundles, say $I_1$, contains at least two contact vertices $s_i$ and the other contains at most one contact vertex $s_i$.
 Say that $s_1, s_2 \in I_1$.
-Now, $G\setminus\{ s_1,s_2 \}$ has three connected components, and since $I_2$ is connected, it must be contained in of these components.
+Now, $G\setminus\{ s_1,s_2 \}$ has at least three connected components, and since $I_2$ is connected, it must be contained in one of these components.
 But each component contains at most two vertices with utility 1, so $u_i(I_2) \le 2$.
 Since there are six vertices with utility 1 in total, $u_i(I_1) \ge 4$.
 Thus, the allocation is not EF1. \end{proof}

 Combining these results, we obtain the promised characterization.